soffes/blog/published/2012-04-08-hire-sam/hire-sam.markdown

 ---
-title: Hire Sam
+tags:
-categories: freelance
+- freelance
 ---

+# Hire Sam

 You can now [hire me](http://hire.soff.es/).
 During the next few months, I'll be mainly focused on some [upcoming products](http://nothingmagical.com), but I need to eat so here we are.
 You can now hire me for up to 10 hours a week for $200/hr.
 I know that's expensive, but I need to guard my time.